jhorton84/React-Node-Tutorial/README.md

 #### React vs JavaScript - What's the Difference?

 So what is the difference between JavaScript and React?
 My time at DevMountain was full of my instructor coding away and me trying to follow along, keep up, and not make mistakes that slowed down the learning process.
 However, this meant that in my rush to copy what the instructor was doing I wasn't always absorbing the "what" or the "why" of what we were doing.
 This led to a disconnect between when I was writing JavaScript and when I was writing React.
-I'm cringing even as I write this because asking what is the difference between JavaScript and React would be like asking what is the difference between the English language (JavaScript) and the English Dictionary (React).

-This may not be the best example, but I hope it makes things more clear.
-Even though React can be written in other languages, such as Ruby, in this case we are using JavaScript.
+To put it simply, during this tutorial and most likely your time at DevMountain you will ALWAYS be writing in JavaScript, and at certain times you will be using JavaScript to write code using the React library.
+As we go this will hopefully become more clear.

 Everything we do in React will be coded using the JavaScript language.
 The better you know JavaScript the easier React will be.
-You can read an English dictionary with an understanding of the English language, however this doesn't necessarily work in the reverse.
 Often as a student I would be confused thinking that what I wasn't understanding was React.
 I was wrong.
 The more I learned and the better I understood JavaScript the easier and simpler React became.
 ALL of our React code, will be written in the JavaScript language which is why if you get better at JavaScript you will also get better at React.

 In short if you find yourself confused or struggling, more often than not the problem is that you might need to study JavaScript and React will make more sense.
 It is unlikely that the reverse logic will work.
 So to sum up...
 JavaScript!
 JavaScript!
 JavaScript!
 Focus on these skills and the React will start to take care of itself!

-#### React De-mystified - It's not Magic...
+#### The Stack
 Here are some examples to illustrate what we have discussed so far.
-Using our JavaScript skills we will create certain features that React uses to make our lives as developers easier.
+Using our JavaScript skills we will create certain features to make our lives as developers easier.
 Some of these features are:<br/>
-• Components (Class/Functional)<br/>
+• React Components (Class/Functional)<br/>
-• Redux <br/>
+• Redux (state management tool)<br/>
 • Router (Browser-Router, Hash-Router)<br/>

-All of these things that we build USING JavaScript work and function because of React and are a part of the way React is made to be used.
+• Node.Js (Back End Service)<br/>

+All of these things that we build are written in JavaScript.
+When someone asks you "What is your stack?"
+They are asking about these technologies.
+What languages are you using for your front-end and back-end development?
+What technologies/libraries/frameworks are you using within those languages?
+Telling someone you are a "Full stack developer" means that you are writing the code for both the front and back ends of an application.
+Of the list above, React components, Redux, and Router are all part of the front-end stack, while Node is the back end.

 #### Where is React Code written?
 React is front-end, therefore all of our React code and features will be placed inside of the src/ folder.
 Your components, Redux, and Routes will all be within this folder.
 Take some time to look at your src/ folder and what it contains.
 #### Where is Node Code written?
 Node is a back-end service.
 Simply put if you are in your server/ folder that's Node.js.
 Since we use JavaScript for both our front-end and our back-end it can be confusing for some to differentiate when we are writing Node.Js and when we are doing ReactJs.
 Understanding these differences will help you when discussing your skills with hiring managers!
-Things we use in Node are:
+Examples of things we use in Node are:
 <br/>
 • express()
 <br/>